 • Auto loans: Consumers use auto loans to finance a vehicle purchase.
 Consumers can apply for auto loans through banking institutes and auto dealers, but the interest rate is typically lower when going through a financial institute.

 • Personal loans: Consumers often apply for personal loans to pay off any unexpected bills, most notably when their lines of credit are due or have higher interest rates.
+There are emergency loans online that provide almost immediate access to necessary funds for personal use.

 Secured or Unsecured Consumer Loan Differences